Search results for

 ProCam X screenshot

 ProCam X is one of the newer camera apps on the list, and it does a fairly reasonable job.
 It focuses more on professional-oriented features than filters and social media-style stuff.
-The app includes a burst mode, facial recognition, support for 4K video recording, and support for RAW.
-Additionally, there are manual controls (if your device supports them), the option to turn off the shutter sound, and a few camera modes like a scene mode or a focus mode.
-It hits a lot of the checkboxes for a good third-party app, and the post-processing isn’t half bad.
+The app includes a burst mode, facial recognition, 4K video recording support, and RAW support.
+There are also manual controls (if your device supports them), the option to turn off the shutter sound, and a few camera modes like a scene or focus mode.
+It hits many checkboxes for an excellent third-party app, and the post-processing isn’t half bad.

 ProShot